SPINN: Sparse, Physics-based, and partially Interpretable Neural Networks for PDEs: Methodology

-\textbf{Time dependent PDEs.} There are two different approaches for time dependent PDEs using SPINN.
-The first employs a space-time grid of dimension $d + 1$ and uses exactly the same ideas presented above to solve a time dependent PDE.
-Alternatively, a hybrid finite difference and SPINN method, whihc we call FD-SPINN, can be employed which performs time marching using conventional finite difference methods and performs spatial discretization at each time step using the SPINN architecture.
-It is worth mentioning that both explicit and implicit finite difference schemes are subsumed in FD-SPINN.
-Both the space-time and the FD-SPINN methods are illustrated later on.
+We present two different approaches for time dependent PDEs using SPINN.
+The first employs a space-time grid of dimension $d + 1$ and uses exactly the same ideas presented above to solve a time dependent PDE. \rr{This is similar to the spacetime DNN used in works like \cite{RPK2019}.} Alternatively, a hybrid finite difference and SPINN method, which we call FD-SPINN, can be employed which performs time marching using conventional finite difference methods and performs spatial discretization at each time step using the SPINN architecture.
+It is worth mentioning that both explicit and implicit finite difference schemes are subsumed in FD-SPINN. \rr{This can also be generalized to multi-step methods as is done in works like \cite{RPK18multistep}.} Both the space-time and the FD-SPINN methods will be illustrated later on.

-\textbf{Fourier-SPINN.} Another generalization that is naturally suggested by the SPINN architecture is a DNN analogue of familiar decompositions like the Fourier and wavelet transforms.
-To make this precise, consider the Fourier expansion of a function $u:[a,b] \to \mathbb{R}$, namely $u(x) = a_0 + \sum_{k=1}^{\infty} a_k \cos k\omega x + \sum_{k=1}^{\infty} b_k \sin k\omega x$, where $\omega = 2\pi/(b - a)$.
-It is straightforward to reinterpret this as a neural network with one hidden layer that has the sinusoidal functions as the activation functions of the neurons.
-The weights and biases of this neural network are fully interpretable as in the case of the meshless approximation discussed earlier; more details are presented in Appendix~\ref{app:fourier_spinn}.
-We note in passing that wavelet transforms could also be represented using SPINN.
-As a natural generalization one could replace the sinusoidal functions by a DNN thereby providing a neural network generalization of the Fourier transform.
+We illustrate an implicit FD-SPINN algorithm in the special case of the 1D heat equation $u_t = u_{xx}$; a similar formalism applies for other time dependent PDEs.
+Choosing a time step $\Delta t$, we denote by $(u^k(x))_{k=1}^{N_t}$ the approximations to the solution $u(x, k\Delta t)$; here $N_t$ is chosen such that $N_t \Delta t \simeq T$.
+The following first order implicit time difference scheme is used in this work:

+\rb{It is to be noted that the parameters of the network are \emph{not} re-initialized at each time step.
+Rather, the converged parameters from the previous time step are used as the initial values of the parameters for the current time step.} We wish to emphasize that the spatial derivatives are computed \emph{exactly} using automatic differentiation since the spatial approximation uses SPINN.
+Thus this implicit scheme is different in comparison to traditional time marching schemes.
+The loss in the interior of the domain $[0,L]$ is computed as the squared residue of the foregoing equation.
+The second algorithm uses SPINN for both space and time discretization.
+The implementation of the space-time SPINN solution is similar to the implementation of second order PDEs described earlier.